carolynhazard/carolynhazard.github.io/docs/index.md

   </head>
   <body>
   <p><img src="bikershorts.jpeg" alt="parakeet"></p>
      <p> WE ARE CARZARD

-     <p> Spreading mindful movement, inspiring wellness and creating community.
+      Spreading mindful movement, inspiring wellness and creating community.
-      <p> These goals inspire everything we do at CarZard.
+       These goals inspire everything we do at CarZard.

-                  <p> Every CarZard collection starts with fashion, so Alo looks as great as it performs in the studio.
+                  Every CarZard collection starts with fashion, so Alo looks as great as it performs in the studio.
                   Celebrities are photographed wearing Alo all the time for a reason: because it’s their daily go-to.
                   We are always trend forward so CarZard wears great everywhere..</p>